Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 No, rings made of pure platinum aren’t magnetic.
 They’re paramagnetic.

-Platinum rings and any other type of platinum jewelry (bracelets, chains, necklaces, pendants, broches…) made of platinum alloyed with ferromagnetic materials will become magnetized when exposed to magnets.
+Platinum rings and any other type of platinum jewelry (bracelets, chains, necklaces, pendants, earrings, broches…) made of platinum alloyed with ferromagnetic materials magnetize when exposed to magnets.

 Fake platinum is rampant on the market, but knowing genuine platinum doesn’t magnetize gives you an edge.
 I already described how to test platinum at home with magnets so I won’t repeat myself here.